Peter Dovbush

 Review by T. J. Barth (Zbl 0531.32003):

-Let DD be a strictly pseudoconvex bounded domain in Cn\mathbf{C}^{n} (n>1)(n>1), and let ff be a holomorphic function on DD.
+Let DD be a strictly pseudoconvex bounded domain in Cn\mathbb{C}^{n} (n>1)(n>1), and let ff be a holomorphic function on DD.
 By a PP‐sequence for ff the author means a sequence in DD converging to a boundary point in such a way that ff takes on every complex value (with at most one exception) infinitely often on every Bergman metric ε\varepsilon‐neighborhood of every subsequence.
 The function ff is called normal on DD if it does not possess a PP‐sequence.
 The author proves the following criterion: ff is normal if and only if f(z)=O(1+f(z)2)|\nabla f(z)|=O(1+|f(z)|^{2}) as zz approaches the boundary of D; here f|\nabla f| denotes the modulus of the gradient of ff measured in the Bergman metric of DD.
 This leads to an analogue of a result about Fatou points first proved for the disk by F. Bagemihl and W. Seidel [Comment.
 Math.
 Helv.
 36, 9‐18 (1961; Zbl 0125.317)]: if f is normal, then f has admissible limits (within certain Stoltz‐type regions) on an everywhere dense subset of the boundary of D.

-Lindelöf’s theorem in Cn\mathbf{C}^{n}
+Lindelöf’s theorem in Cn\mathbb{C}^{n}

 Mosc.
 Univ.
 Math.
 Bull.
 36, No. 6, 41‐44 (1981); translation from Vestn.
 Mosk.
 Univ., Ser.
 I 1981, No. 6, 33‐36 (1981).
 PDF (in Russian)